MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/configure-devops-pipeline.md

 1. Supply the requested GitHub information.
 When prompted to specify if you want to commit and push your local changes to start a new GitHub Actions run, specify "y".

-1. If the terminal window is not open, from the **View** menu, select **Terminal**.
+1. If the terminal window isn't open, from the **View** menu, select **Terminal**.
 The results of the `azd pipeline config` command display.
 The `azd pipeline config` command will output the GitHub repository name for your project.

 1. Using your browser, open the GitHub repository for your project.